 • Dine – Andretti Grill offers a varied menu

-Airheads Trampoline Arena offers a gigantic trampoline area for lots of bouncy fun.
+• Airheads Trampoline Arena offers a gigantic trampoline area for lots of bouncy fun.
 There are also arcade games.

-Grand Prix Orlando This air-conditioned, 70,000 square foot indoor go-cart arena is perfect for rainy days.
+Grand Prix Orlando is an air-conditioned, 70,000 square foot indoor go-cart arena perfect for Orlando rainy days.
 Take hairpin bends up to 45 miles per hour and it’s eco friendly too.
-Grand Prix Orlando is open to novice and experienced drivers.
-Adult kart height minimum is 4ft 10in and junior racers must be 4ft or taller.

-Orlando Paintball – There are 8 indoor and outdoor combat zones, so come rain or shine, you can go get messy.
-This is Florida’s largest facility and they offer both paintball and laser tag.
+Orlando Paintball has 8 indoor and outdoor combat zones, so come rain or shine, you can go get messy.

-Things to Do in Orlando When it Rains: Mooch About in a Museum
+Mooch About in a Museum

 How about educational things to do in Orlando when it rains?
 It might sound boring, but its easy to get lost in history and time will fly!